Skip to main content

 What is the FRCP Rule 26(a)(3)(A)(iii) exhibit disclosure deadline?

-What are the FRCP 5.2 redaction requirements?
+What are the FRCP 5.2 redaction requirements for federal exhibits?

 What are the federal court exhibit numbering requirements?

-What is the CM/ECF file size limit?
+What is the CM/ECF file size limit for exhibits?

-Do federal courts require searchable PDFs?
+Do federal courts require searchable PDFs for exhibits?

 Prepare Federal Court Exhibits in Minutes